Can You Compost in Winter? Yes — Here's How to Keep Your Pile Going When It's Freezing Outside

 The Spring Wake-Up: Getting Your Pile Back in Action

-2. Give it your first turn of the year.
-Move material from the edges (which stayed coldest) to the center and the center material to the outside.
-This reintroduces oxygen and redistributes moisture throughout the pile.
+2. Give it the first deep turn of the year.
+Move the un-decomposed material from the frozen outer edges into the center, and push the core material to the outside.
+This reintroduces oxygen and jumpstarts the microbes.

 Indoor Alternatives for Deep Winter